sobolevn/git-secret/man/man7/git-secret.7.md

 ### `.gitsecret/paths`

-This directory currently contains only the file `mapping.cfg`, which lists all the files your storing encrypted.
+This directory currently contains only the file `mapping.cfg`, which lists all the files git-secret will consider secret.
 In other words, the path mappings: what files are tracked to be hidden and revealed.

-All the other internal data is stored in the directory:
+All other internal data used by git-secret is stored in the directory:

 ### `.gitsecret/keys`